NoursineAmira/Website-Scraper/README.md

 | **Secret-Free Source** | All `.py` files | Zero credentials or tokens hardcoded anywhere in source |

 ---
+## Limitations

+- **RSC parsing is fragile:** The regex-based extraction of Next.js RSC chunks will break silently if Supreme updates their frontend framework version.
+A schema validation step on the extracted JSON would make failures explicit.
+- **Web UI has no authentication:** The Flask dashboard (`web_ui.py`) is intended for local use only and has no login or access control.
+It must never be exposed on a public or shared network.
+- **CA bundle freshness:** `certifi` should be updated regularly, as it bundles Mozilla's CA certificate list which changes when authorities are added or revoked.

+## Future Work

+- Add Alembic for proper schema migrations (noted in code but not implemented)
+- Add schema validation on parsed RSC JSON to catch upstream HTML structure changes early
+- Add authentication to the web dashboard for safer demo environments
+- Parameterize `TARGET_URL` via `.env` so season updates require no code edits

 ## Notes